MugunthSureshkanna/Motion-Manifold-Mocap-Autoencoder/README.md

 **Corruption Repair** — Apply zero-masking, Gaussian noise, or joint dropout to a motion sequence, then project onto the manifold to recover a plausible clean motion.

 **Motion Extension** — Encode a partial clip and decode to a longer sequence, extending motion beyond the observed window.

-**Results**

-Output videos are in output/ae/ covering all five capabilities above, plus PCA visualization of the latent space (output/ae/plots/latent_pca.png) and training curves.

 **IMPORTANT**:
 If you want to run the code, please download the .pkl file from the following [link](https://drive.google.com/file/d/1OI1ewtBsp51P37D7cNbhNlDF85zEnd2u/view?usp=sharing) and place it in the cmu-mocap/cache folder.